panzerdp/dmitripavlutin.com/content/posts/037-react-memo/index.md

 ## 7. Conclusion

 `React.memo()` is a great tool to memoize functional components.
-When applied correctly, it prevents useless re-renderings when the next props equal to previous ones.
+When applied correctly, it prevents useless re-renderings when the previous props equal the current props.

 Take precautions when memoizing components that use props as callbacks.
 Make sure to provide the same callback function instance between renderings.